 Because TravelSaurus was taken.

-No, but you’ve just been introduced to my sarcastic sense of humor which drives my family crazy.
-But a thesaurus, if I remember what I learned in 6th grade English (which is nothing), can be translated as a treasure or treasury of words.
+No, but a thesaurus, if I remember what I learned in 6th grade English (which is nothing), can be translated as a treasure or treasury of words.
 So TravelingSaurus is a treasury of traveling experiences and drivel.
 Can you have a treasury of drivel?
 I hope so.

 Speaking of Other Things To Do…

 You’ll see more talk on here these days of multisport.
 Yep, I set a goal when I was turning 30 to do a half-ironman distance triathlon.
 You know, one of those things you cross off your bucket list and move on from?
 Well, I started doing triathlons in 2016 and found out that I not only loved it, I was pretty decent at it.
-I crossed off the half-distance in the summer of 2017 and am obsessed with the sport.
-Headed to Ironman Maryland in 2017, for the full whammy.
+I crossed off the half-distance as well as a full 140.6 in the summer and fall of 2017.
 I’ve become good at scoping out destinations where I can swim/bike/run, too!